Perth Cup Tips & Betting Advice

-The $400,000 Group 2 Perth Cup (2400m) is Perth’s feature staying event and is fast becoming Australia’s most prominent race on New Year’s Day.
+The Group 2 Perth Cup (2400m) is Perth’s feature staying event and is fast becoming Australia’s most prominent race which has been staged traditionally on New Year’s Day.

 The Cup draws a 35,000 strong crowd of spectators and punters each year and has been the highlight of Perth’s social calendar for many years.